lintue/learning-R/syntax-cheatsheet.md

 ### R syntax cheatsheet

-*Disclaimer: the list is expanded as I discover new things; and as with programming in general, there are many ways of achieving something.
-This is just a general outline of useful stuff.*
+*Disclaimer: this is just a general outline of things I've found useful.*

 1. Data structures
 2. Numbers